 \subsection{Paper Organization}

-This paper is organized as follows: In Section~\ref{sec:problem_setting}, we describe the system model, i.e., the key generation protocol.
+This paper is organized as follows: In Section~\ref{sec:problem_setting}, we describe the system model.
 We also define the secret key capacity, the capacity-reliability-secrecy region and the notion of channel degradedness.
 Our main results pertaining to the secret key capacity are provided in Section~\ref{sec:capacity_result}.
-We also prove a looser upper bound for the secret key capacity that does not contain any auxiliary random variables, and hence is amenable to evaluation.
-We show that this upper bound is in fact tight for degraded channels.
-We present the reliability and secrecy exponents in Section~\ref{sec:exponent_result} and make connections to previous works.
-In Section~\ref{sec:example}, we present several examples to demonstrate how the preceding theorems can be applied to channels of interest.
-We show that there is an inherent tradeoff between the secret key rate derived from the source- and from the channel-type randomness.
+We also prove a (sometimes loose) upper bound on the secret key capacity that does not contain any auxiliary random variables, and hence is amenable to evaluation.
+We show that this upper bound is tight for degraded channels.
+We present the reliability and secrecy exponents in Section~\ref{sec:exponent_result} and connect to previous work.
+In Section~\ref{sec:example}, we present several examples to demonstrate how the main results can be applied to channels of interest.
+We show the inherent tradeoff between the portions of the secret key rate due to source- and to channel-type randomness.
 We also show the inherent tradeoff between the reliability exponent and the secrecy exponent.
-We conclude our discussion by suggesting avenues for future research in Section~\ref{sec:concl}.
 The proofs of the capacity theorems and the error exponent theorems are provided in Section~\ref{sec:proof_capacity} and Section~\ref{sec:proof_exponent} respectively.